Pinterest Hidden Image

 Christina Leopold

 These amazing vegan mince pies are perfect for Christmas time and the festive season.
-With a crisp, flaky pastry shell with crystalized sugar on top and a gooey sticky homemade vegan mincemeat filling.
+With a crisp, flaky pastry shell with crystallized sugar on top and a gooey, sticky homemade vegan mincemeat filling.

 Servings 15